csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 Arrays are useful, for instance,

 - When you want to store a collection of related values,
-- When you don't know in advance how many variables we need.
+- When you do not know in advance how many variables we need.
 - When you need too many variables of the same type.

 ## Single-Dimensional Arrays